compulim/message-port-rpc/README.md

 All arguments and return value will be send over the `MessagePort`.
 The values must be transferable using the [Structured Clone Algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) by the underlying `MessagePort`.

+In other words, you cannot pass `function` or `class` as an argument or return value.

 ### Why hosting a single function vs. multiple functions?

 We think a single function is much simpler, less responsibility, and more flexible.